Chorbat Valley: Division between India and Pakistan

 attempted to introduce jihad into this area.
 Local people were confused about their loyalties because they had lived under both Pakistani and Indian control, and some served in the Pakistan Army before India's take-over.
 Many of them also had relatives across the Line of Control who were subject to intimidation by the ISI.
 During the Kargil infiltration by Pakistan, some local people were suspected of having assisted the infiltrators.
 The Indian Army took some of them into custody, but later released them all.
 The local people are said to be grateful for the consideration shown by the Army and currently support the Army's initiatives such as the Operation Sadbhavana.

 Alleged Indian intrusions

 Pakistani sources allege that, in 1972, shortly after the signing of the Shimla Agreement, Indian troops crossed the Line of Control (LoC) in the Chorbat La sector and seized about four square miles of Pakistani territory.
 In 1988, India again crossed the LoC and seized four Pakistani posts in the Qamar sector, which lies between the Chorbat Valley and NJ9842.

 Resources

-The natural resources of the valley include agriculture, horticultural resources, the Shyok River, mountains and peaks.

-Agriculture is only possible in the Valley is summer due to extremely cold winters, where the temperature drops to minus 10.
-Crops include beans, maize.
+Agriculture is only possible in the valley in summer due to extremely cold winters.
+Crops include beans and maize.